 Three surfaces, one workspace.

-03Where you and the team work togetherThe collaborative working surface.
+03Where you and the team work togetherThe working surface.
+Expert agents, instrument panels, and the user together inside the structural model.

 Three time-horizon facets